Android Download & Installation Guide

 Why doesn't the Flow Bubble appear in my banking app?

-Wispr Flow automatically hides the Flow Bubble in banking and financial apps for security.
-This is by design and cannot be overridden.
+Flow automatically hides the Flow Bubble in banking and financial apps for security.
+There is no setting to enable it in those apps.

 Is there a time limit on dictation sessions?